magical/rootbeer/README.md

 as such, the primary bottleneck is memory usage.
 With 2GB of memory, the upper limit is a few million states.
 The details depend on the level, but typically levels of size 8x8 or so (6x6 with popup walls) are computationally tractable to solve.
-The search takes up to a minute and the produces a solution of around 100 pushes max.
+The search takes up to a minute and the produces a solution of around 100 pushes (fewer for smaller levels, obviously).

 The metric RBG uses for solution length is the number of *pushes*, not the number of moves by the player.
 There are a couple reasons for this.